rubensworks/PhD-Thesis/content/introduction.md

 for example when [the flow of information is redirected to influence election results](https://fs.blog/2017/07/filter-bubbles/), when [personal information is being misused](https://www.theguardian.com/technology/live/2018/apr/10/mark-zuckerberg-testimony-live-congress-facebook-cambridge-analytica), or when [information is being censored due to idealogical differences](https://quillette.com/2019/06/06/against-big-tech-viewpoint-discrimination/).
+This shows that our freedom of expression is being challenged by these large centralized entities, as there is clear interference of opinions through redirection of the information flow, and obstruction to receive information through censorship.

 For these reasons, there is a massive push for [*re-decentralizing the Web*](https://ruben.verborgh.org/articles/redecentralizing-the-web/), where people regain *ownership* of their data.